Blackball Pool Rules !

 CUES

-The cues preferred by blackball players more closely resemble in dimensions and weight those favoured by snooker players than for example American pool, but they tend to be a little lighter and have a narrower tip than most snooker cues.
+The cues preferred by blackball players more closely resemble in dimensions and weight those favoured by snooker players than for example American pool.
+They tend however to be a little lighter and have a narrower tip than most snooker cues.

 Tips are generally from 8 to 9mm in diameter with a cue length of 57 inches or less.